 About Rosie

-Rosie is a female Basset Hound over 4 years old.
+Rosie is a female Basset Hound about 5 years old.
 Carefully selected as a great representative of her breed, Kaylee decided to make her part of their program.
 Kaylee has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level